Jordan Peele: Could ‘Get Out’ Mastermind Be First Oscar-Winning Black Director?

 Barry Jenkins, the man who directed the 2016 Oscar winning film Moonlight, is the fourth black person to be nominated for Best Director.
 As his film won Best Picture, he also became the second African American to direct the winner of that category.

-So what are the chances that Jordan Peele could become the fifth African American director to be nominated for the Best Director category and the first to win an Oscar?
+So what are the chances that Jordan Peele could become the fifth African-American director to be nominated for the Best Director category and the first to win an Oscar?

 Get Out has received a rating of 99 percent on Rotten Tomatoes“Tomatometer” and numerous media critics have given the movie positive reviews.
 Though the movie’s popularity doesn’t necessarily make it Oscar-worthy, sources indicate that since Get Out has created such a buzz, its popularity has worked to garner the attention of the Academy.